ipfs/npm-kubo/README.md

 ### Caching

-Downloaded archives are placed in OS-specific cache directory which can be customized by setting `NPM_GO_IPFS_CACHE` in env.
+Downloaded archives are placed in OS-specific cache directory which can be customized by setting `NPM_KUBO_CACHE` in env.

 ### Overriding with `KUBO_BINARY` env